viam-labs/viamcodelabs/README.md

 ### Run locally

   1. Fork this repository to your personal GitHub account (top right of webpage, `fork` button)
-  2. Clone your new fork `git clone git@github.com:<YOUR-USERNAME>/viamquickstarts.git viamquickstarts`
+  2. Clone your new fork `git clone git@github.com:<YOUR-USERNAME>/viamcodelabs.git viamcodelabs`
-  3. Navigate to the site directory `cd viamquickstarts/site`
+  3. Navigate to the site directory `cd viamcodelabs/site`
   4. Install node dependencies `npm install`
   5. Run the site `npm run serve`
   6. Open a browser to http://localhost:8000/

 Congratulations!
-You now have the Viam Quickstarts landing page running.
+You now have the Viam Codelabs landing page running.

 ### Common Errors